Have you heard about genetic-testing to help choose the best ADHD medication for an individual?

-These tests can be useful, but they often misinterpreted (including by physicians) in ways that threaten to deprive people of the ADHD medications likely to work best.
+These tests can be useful in limited ways.
+But they are often misinterpreted (including by physicians) in ways that threaten to deprive people of the ADHD medications likely to work best.

-I recruited my scientist-husband (a PhD molecular biologist with decades of experience in genetics) to educate the ADHD public on this issue.
+I recruited my scientist-husband (a PhD molecular biologist with decades of experience in genetics) to join me in educating the ADHD public—and medical professionals—on this issue.
 In clear language and concepts!

 Hence this 7-part blog series: Genetic Testing for ADHD Medications: What Your Genes Might Tell You That Your Doctor Cannot.